GateNLP/chatgpt-ukraine-disinfo/README.md

 ### ChatGPT-Generated Data

-The ChatGPT-generated data is available upon request.
+The ChatGPT-generated data is available upon request through [this Zenodo repository](https://zenodo.org/records/10716080).
 To use with the experiment code, place in the `data/` directory.

 ### `data/claimreview.csv`